osbytes/goprocessor/README.md

   </a>
 </p>

-a go job processor which managest the orchestration of concurrent jobs with a generic interface for easy portability
+a go job processor which manages the orchestration of concurrent jobs with a generic interface for easy portability

 ## Requirements